If you’ve ever worn a headlamp while walking a dog at night you know that dog eyes reflect light right back at you. Cat eyes do too.

 Compared to Chez Nono in Mahajanga ($6.42 US per night), this was a palace.
 Sure, there was no soap, no towels, no toilet seat — not a single lux-ur-y.
 Chez Nono had prepared me for that.
 But there was a TV, which apparently is a higher priority than soap or a toilet seat.

-(I bet most Americans — if you were to poll them on this question — would be more willing to give up toilet seats for life than television.
+(I bet most Americans — if you were to poll them on this question — would be more willing to give up toilet seats for life than give up television.
 I mean, just a bare rim isn’t so bad if it’s clean.)

 In the morning, I snapped this panorama of Moramonga from the walkway outside my room after returning from a quick shopping trip to buy soap and toilet paper.